gdoy1/CFB_Reticulated/README.md

 ## About the Project

-This project took a skeleton dashboard and updated the dashboard to include information on the presc> The dataset was downloaded and key information was pulled to be displayed on the dashboard with edit>
+This project took a skeleton dashboard and updated the dashboard to include information on the prescribing data collected from a primary care trust.
+The dataset was downloaded and key information was pulled to be displayed on the dashboard with edits to the code of several scripts made to ensure this is carried out.

 The abxdb.db database contains a mass amount of information regarding the prescribed items.
-The dash>
+The dashboard makes key information from this database easy to view, this means the user will not have to spend time searching the database.

 ## Built With